-These prices are largely determined by the market, and it's not uncommon for manufacturers, distributors, and pharmacies to talk to each other to determine how much to pay for how much product, based on a host of factors such as regional demand, store brand labeling, negotiations, public opinion, and more.
-Before applying for drug distributor accreditation, outsourcing centers must meet all of the following conditions.
-Pharmaceutical manufacturers manage drug distribution from point of production to drug wholesalers and, in some cases, directly to retain pharmacy chains, specialty pharmacies, hospital chains, and some health plans.
+Healthcare distributors have also been involved in COVID-19 response efforts, managing a complex supply chain to distribute medical supplies, PPE, therapeutic treatments and vaccines.
+The prices of pharmaceuticals are largely determined by the market.
+Manufacturers, distributors, and pharmacies often talk to each other to determine how much to pay for how much product based on regional demand, store brand labeling, negotiations, public opinion, and more.
+Before applying for drug distributor accreditation, outsourcing centers must meet certain conditions.
+Pharmaceutical manufacturers manage drug distribution from point of production to drug wholesalers and sometimes directly to retain pharmacy chains, specialty pharmacies, hospital chains, and some health plans.
 Pharmacies typically purchase prescription drugs from wholesalers at a discount contracted in the WAC.

 Wholesalers can keep prices low by offering discounts to distributors who can move more products and pay on time (or in advance), and selling drugs in the short term which carries the risk of expiration before sale.
 By combining purchasing power, wholesalers can help smaller pharmacies better negotiate with generic drug manufacturers.
 Healthcare distributors offer unmatched logistics expertise and technology solutions to providers who treat patients on the frontline as well as those who innovate to find tomorrow's treatments and cures.
 Regulations are incredibly strict when it comes to how medicines are received, stored, handled and sold due to the unique nature of the wholesale distributor in the drug supply chain.
 Today's wholesale distributors offer a range of specialized services such as specialty drug distribution, pharmaceutical repackaging, electronic ordering services, drug buyback programs and reimbursement support.